 - other specified and unspecified bipolar disorders

-Unlike those with bipolar I, people with bipolar II experience a major depressive episode either preceding or following a hypomanic episode, which includes the symptoms of mania but is not as severe as a full manic episode.
+Unlike those with bipolar I disorder, people with bipolar II disorder experience a major depressive episode either preceding or following a hypomanic episode, which includes the symptoms of mania but is not as severe as a full manic episode.

-In bipolar II, the depressive episodes may be severe and require treatment in the hospital.
+In bipolar II disorder, the depressive episodes may be severe and require treatment in the hospital.

 People with cyclothymia experience many periods of hypomanic symptoms, as well as multiple periods of depressive symptoms.